robinasaki/TradeTitans/project_specification.md

   - currency
   - stocks
 - Stock:
+  - name
+  - currentQuote
+  - historicalQuote
-  - name.
+  - marketCap
-  - current quote.
+  - max
-  - historical quotes.
+  - min

 ## Task 5: Scheduled Meeting Time + Mode of Communication
 - We will meet during each tutorial time, as well as Tuesdays and Thursdays from 5:00-6:00pm.